All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • No human clinical trials for gut applications: As of 2026, there are no large-scale human clinical trials specifically evaluating GHK-Cu for gastrointestinal conditions.

-• Copper's role in gut biology: Copper itself is an essential trace element for gut health.
-It is required for the activity of several enzymes involved in collagen cross-linking and antioxidant defense .
+• Copper's role in gut biology: Copper itself is an important trace element for gut health.
+It's required for the activity of several enzymes involved in collagen cross-linking and antioxidant defense .
 The copper ion in GHK-Cu may contribute to its gut-supportive effects through these pathways.

 The existing evidence provides a strong biological rationale for GHK-Cu's potential gut health benefits, but direct clinical confirmation is needed.